 Meet our Team

 Ben founded Mortice Consulting in 2017.
-He brings unique insight from spending his entire career delivering FM Service Management, Delivery and Consultancy on some of the most iconic estates in the UK and projects around the World
+He brings unique insight from a career delivering operations management, delivery and consultancy on some of the most iconic estates in the UK and projects around the World

 Silje RossBusiness Manager